KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 5. Recommendation: Found `XMLHttpRequest` in file `error_to_string.js`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
 6. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
 7. Recommendation: No lint script found in package.json.
 It is recommended to add one.
+8. Recommendation: The ESLint configuration file `eslint.config.mjs` does not contain `defineConfig`.
+It is recommended to use it.

 ### [MMM-OneTouchReveal by Canonip](https://github.com/Canonip/MMM-OneTouchReveal)